-Figure 3: Plan view of the Apron 102 Lode showing drillhole pierce points (coloured by lead grade) and lode thickness contours
+Figure 3: Plan view of Apron Zone 102 lode showing drill-hole pierce points (coloured by lead grade) and interpreted lode thickness contours.

-Figure 4 shows a plan view of the 101 Lode with drilling results for the 2019 drilling program.
-Better results from these batches of assays include:
+Figure 4 shows a plan view of the Apron Zone 101 lode with drilling results for the 2019 drilling program.
+Better results from the latest batch of assays o this particular lode include: